 Encouraging children to write can be a struggle at the best of times but here are a few websites that could help to provide the spark that will inspire them.

-Authorfy Classroom provides free video masterclasses with best-selling and award-winning authors.
+Authorfy Classroom provides video masterclasses with best-selling and award-winning authors.
 You don’t need to have read or to have access to the book to take part and there are also cross-curricular schemes of work to download.
 (Suitable for KS1 – KS3.)

 Literacy Shed provides free access to a wide range of high-quality films and animations that can be used in the primary classroom.
 Many of the films come with teaching or writing prompts, but you can also access fully resourced unit plans by subscribing to Literacy Shed +.
 (Suitable for KS1 – KS3.)